drocheam/optrace/docs/source/usage/ui.rst

 Scene
 ######################

+**Overview**

 Details on the scene navigation are found in the mayavi documentation :ref:`here <mayavi:interaction-with-the-scene>` under "Mouse Interaction".
 There are also keyboard shortcuts available that are discussed in :numref:`gui_keyboard_shortcuts`.

+In the bottom left you can find orientation axes, that display the directions of the cartesian axes in the 3D view.
+When an action/tasks is running, you are informed by a text in the bottom right.

+**Picking and Clicking**

+When clicking on the ray intersection of ray and a surface, there is a list of properties shown for the selected ray, that is also marked with a red crosshair.

+When using ``Shift+Click`` an advanced output is shown, showing even more properties.

+Right-clicking inside the scene displays the coordinates of the picked point.

+``Shift+ Right Click`` moves the currently selected detector to the picked. z-position.

+**Keyboard Shortcuts**

+The following keyboard shortcuts are available inside the scene:

+.. _gui_keyboard_shortcuts:

+.. list-table:: Available keyboards shortcuts
+   :header-rows: 1
+   :align: center
+   :widths: 100 300

+   * - Shortcut
+     - Function
+   * - ``y``
+     - set scene view to default y view
+   * - ``h``
+     - maximize scene (hide toolbar and sidebar)
+   * - ``v``
+     - toggle minimalistic view option
+   * - ``c``
+     - toggle high contrast mode
+   * - ``r``
+     - toggle plotting type of rays (points or beams)
+   * - ``d``
+     - render detector image with the current settings
+   * - ``n``
+     - randomly re-chose the plotted rays
+   * - ``s``
+     - save a screenshot of the scene
+   * - ``f``
+     - | set the camera focal point to the position of the mouse.
+       | Useful for scene rotations, since the geometry is rotated around this point.
+   * - ``l``
+     - change lighting properties
+   * - ``3``
+     - anaglyph view (view for red-cyan 3D glasses)

 Toolbar
 ######################